dominicmleonard/ansible/SetupLab/README.md

-1. Open Azure Cloud Shell (bash)
-2. Create a key pair for ssh with command:

-2. download key.pem file
-3. when VM is provisioned use azure cloud shell to upload 'key.pem' file to cloud drive
-4. create .ssh directory and move 'key.pem' file there:
-$ mkdir .ssh
-$ mv key.pem .ssh
+Install Ansible on your ubuntu VM:

-5. now find your VM's IP Address by running: dominic@Azure:~$ az vm show -g ansibledev -n anc01 -d --query publicIps "51.137.130.107" dominic@Azure:~$ ssh -i .ssh/anc01_key.pem azureuser@51.137.130.107 The authenticity of host '51.137.130.107 (51.137.130.107)' can't be established.
+1. now find your VM's IP Address by running this from the cloudshell (in my example vm name is ubuntu01, resourcegroup is devansible): az vm show -g devansible -n ubuntu01 -d --query publicIps "52.138.196.98" now ssh to the ip with the dominic@Azure:~$ ssh -i .ssh/id_rsa azureuser@52.138.196.98 The authenticity of host '52.138.196.98 (52.138.196.98)' can't be established.
-ECDSA key fingerprint is SHA256:jSykWmRMtV//zfP/clacFy+bDAvq0kf2YJ0n2e9LuI0.
+ECDSA key fingerprint is SHA256:uMJiveEvD/EezK91z8EnzZJxWVXGQ51fp6Qc1gMBVdI.
 Are you sure you want to continue connecting (yes/no)? yes

-then you will be in the anc01 ubuntu machine: azureuser@anc01:~$
+then you will be in the ubuntu01 ubuntu machine: azureuser@ubuntu01:~$

-6. sudo l
+2. sudo apt-add-repository ppa:ansible/ansible
-7. sudo apt update
+3. sudo apt update
-8. sudo apt install ansible
+4. sudo apt install ansible
-9. sudo apt install python-pip
+5. sudo apt install python-pip
-10. pip install "pywinrm>=0.2.2"
+6. pip install "pywinrm>=0.2.2"
-11. pip install "pypsexec"
+7. pip install "pypsexec"
- once complete run 'ansible --version' and you should see:
+   once complete run 'ansible --version' and you should see that it is installed. now exit out from the ubuntu ssh session.

- azureuser@anc01:~$ ansible --version
-/usr/lib/python2.7/dist-packages/ansible/parsing/vault/__init__.py:44: CryptographyDeprecationWarning: Python 2 is no longer supported by the Python core team.
-Support for it is now deprecated in cryptography, and will be removed in a future release. from cryptography.exceptions import InvalidSignature ansible 2.9.15 config file = /etc/ansible/ansible.cfg configured module search path = [u'/home/azureuser/.ansible/plugins/modules', u'/usr/share/ansible/plugins/modules'] ansible python module location = /usr/lib/python2.7/dist-packages/ansible executable location = /usr/bin/ansible python version = 2.7.17 (default, Sep 30 2020, 13:38:04) [GCC 7.5.0]

-12. Now create a Windows Server VM in the same resource group as the anc01 server, take note of the username / password you set in creating it.
-13. When deployment of Windows VM is complete we need to open up the SMB Firewall rule, so that later we can use Ansible to configure WinRM for us..
+9. By defult the Windows VM will have a Firewall rule that disables SMB to the server, we need to change the default so that later we can use Ansible to configure WinRM for us..
-We can do this by invoking a PowerShell script inside the VM from the Azure cli. in your CloudShell, exit out of the ubuntu server (if you're still ssh'd into it). create a PowerShell script called openSMB.ps1 on your cloud drive with the following contents: set-netfirewallrule -name 'FPS-SMB-In-TCP' -enabled true now run that script inside your VM, like this: az vm run-command invoke  --command-id RunPowerShellScript --name winserver01 -g ansibledev --scripts @openSMB.ps1
+We can do this by invoking a PowerShell script inside the VM from the Azure cli. in your CloudShell, exit out of the ubuntu server (if you're still ssh'd into it). create a PowerShell script called openSMB.ps1 on your cloud drive with the following contents:

+set-netfirewallrule -name 'FPS-SMB-In-TCP' -enabled true

+now run that script inside your VM, like this: az vm run-command invoke  --command-id RunPowerShellScript --name winserver01 -g devansible --scripts @openSMB.ps1

-14. When complete, grab its private IP Address like this: dominic@Azure:~$ az vm show -g ansibledev -n winserver01 -d --query privateIps "10.0.0.5"
+9. When complete, grab its private IP Address like this: dominic@Azure:~$ az vm show -g devansible -n winserver01 -d --query privateIps "10.0.0.5"

-15. Now ssh back in to anc01
-dominic@Azure:~$ ssh -i .ssh/anc01_key.pem azureuser@51.137.130.107
+10. Now ssh back in to ubuntu01 dominic@Azure:~$ ssh -i .ssh/id_rsa azureuser@52.138.196.98

-16. now make an ansibledev directory: azureuser@anc01:~$ mkdir ansibledev azureuser@anc01:~$ cd ansibledev/ azureuser@anc01:~/ansibledev$
+12. now make an devansible directory: azureuser@ubuntu0:~$ mkdir devansible azureuser@ubuntu0:~$ cd devansible/ azureuser@ubuntu0:~/devansible$

-17. copy ansible.cfg / hosts / vars.yml / set-winrm-options.yml from my git hub

-18.
+13. now copy these files from my https://github.com/dominicmleonard/ansible/tree/master/SetupLab folder: hosts set-winrm-optionsyml

+14. run:
+    ansible-playbook set-winrm-options.yml

+    this will ask for the privateip address of the windows vm and its admin user / password

+15. edit 'hosts' to have your windows VM's private IP and admin password

+16. you can now run:
+    ansible Windows_Servers -i hosts -m win_ping

+    You should see a ping / pong